Vestride/glencheney/src/pages/cssnano-minifier/index.md

 ## Tech details

 Unfortunately, even though `postcss` works in the browser, the `cssnano` package does not.
-After you drop a CSS file onto the page, a request is sent to the server to minify the CSS.
+After you drop a CSS file onto the page, a request is sent to a function on Vercel to minify the CSS.
 [CodeMirror](https://codemirror.net/) then renders the response in a fullscreen editor, giving users the ability to copy the styles which were just minified.

 The frontend is built with TypeScript and bundled with webpack.
 Since the `codemirror` and `clipboard` packages are only used after the user adds some CSS to minify, I use webpack's code-splitting with dynamic imports to load them after the app has initialized.